mobily-enterprises/jsonreststores/README.md

 Basically, _both_ `name` and `surname` need to match their respective values in the query string.
 To know more about the syntax of `queryConditions`, please have a look at [the conditions object in SimpleDbLayer](https://github.com/mercmobily/simpledblayer#the-conditions-object).

+You can effectively create _any_ kind of query based on the passed parameter.
+For exampe, you could create a `searchAll` field like this:

+    onlineSearchSchema: new Schema( {
+      searchAll: { type: 'string', trim: 60 },
+    }),

+    queryConditions: {
+      type: 'or',
+      ifDefined: 'searchAll',
+      args: [
+        { type: 'startsWith', args: [ 'number', '#searchAll#' ] },
+        { type: 'startsWith', args: [ 'firstName', '#searchAll#' ] },
+        { type: 'startsWith', args: [ 'lastName', '#searchAll#' ] },
+      ]
+    },

+This example highlights that `onlineSearchSchema` fields don't have to match existing fields in the schema: they can be _anything_, which is then used as a `#field#` value in `queryConditions`.
+They are basically values that will be used when constructing the actual query in `queryConditions`.

 Keep in mind that the syntax of JsonRestStore's `queryConditions` is identical to the syntax of the `conditions` object in SimpleDbLayer, with the following extras:

+1) Value resolution

-* In JsonRestStores, when a value is in the format `#something#`, that `something` will be replaced by the value in the corresponding value in the query string when making queries. _If `something` is not passed in the query string, that section of the query is ignored._
+In JsonRestStores, when a value is in the format `#something#`, that `something` will be replaced by the value in the corresponding value in the query string when making queries. _If `something` is not passed in the query string, that section of the query is ignored._

+2) `ifDefined` to filter out chunks

-* You can have the attribute `ifDefined` set as a value in `queryConditions`: in this case, that section of the query will only be evaluated if the corresponding value in the query string is defined.
+You can have the attribute `ifDefined` set as a value in `queryConditions`: in this case, that section of the query will only be evaluated if the corresponding value in the query string is defined.

 For example, you could define `queryConditions` as: